 Active Directory Password Audit

-Your policy tells you the rules.
-A password audit tells you whether they're working.
+Policy tells you the rules.
+A password audit shows whether they're working.

 When to Audit